jordaniza/auxo-staking-subgraph/README.md

 - [x] ERC20 Token Approvals for ARV, PRV and Auxo Tokens
 - [x] PRV RollStaker Integration
 - [ ] ARV Locker Integration
+- [ ] Support for pending PRV Stakes
 - [ ] Access Control listings for Tokens
 - [ ] Local steup and testing
 - [ ] Move off hosted service to a more permanent solution